Student Focused - Integrity - Compassion - Serve - Growth

-It is the policy of the Marshfield School District to provide students with disabilities between the ages of three to 21 years, a free and appropriate public education (FAPE).
+It is the policy of the Marshfield R-I School District to provide students with disabilities between the ages of three to 21 years with free and appropriate public education (FAPE).
 The term "students with disabilities" includes all students defined as "handicapped" and "severely handicapped" in accordance with 162.675(2)(3) RSMo and the Individuals with Disabilities Education Act (IDEA).

 Special education classes and services are offered for preschool & school-aged students with the following educational disabilities:

 - Educationally Autistic

 - Physical/Other Health Impaired

 - Traumatic Brain Injury